 Alcohol and drug misuse is a problem both for individuals and the community.
 Nearly half of 'violence against the person' offences, for instance, are alcohol-related.
 To help try and limit the problems in Herefordshire, we want to educate and raise awareness of sensible drinking among young people.

 If you cut down on your alcohol intake you can improve your general wellbeing and fitness.
 So, you will be able to sleep better, have more energy and lose weight as well improving your memory, mood and relationships.
 You will also avoid hangovers and save money.
-If you want to drink less alcohol you can get lots of advice from organisations like Change4Life, NHS Choices alcohol, Drink Aware and Down your drink.
+If you want to drink less alcohol you can get lots of advice from organisations like Change4Life, NHS Choices alcohol and Drink Aware.
 If you're worried about your own or someone else's drinking, call Drinkline on 0300 123 1110.

 We are also involved in Herefordshire Against Night-time Disorder (HAND), a joint initiative between pub and club landlords and West Mercia police.
 This is playing a key role in cutting down alcohol-fuelled disorder in the county by ensuring anyone banned from one licenced premise is automatically banned from all the others in the scheme.
 Most licenced premises in Hereford participate of the scheme, as do many more in Bromyard, Leominster, Kington and Ross-on-Wye.
 If you would like to know more about HAND call Jim Mooney, Police Licensing Officer - South Hub on 01432 347102 or email firstname.lastname@example.org